eoinkelly/rails-relationship-examples/README.md

     A has r2 B
     B has r1 A

+    TODO: research what UML says here and decide whether it's more useful than my informal stuff

 ### How many possible kinds of relationship?

-Consider a single directed relationship from A to B. There are 4 possible kinds of relationship:
+Consider a single directed relationship from entity A to entity B. There are 4 possible kinds of single direction relationship:

-1. A has at most one B (0..1)
+1. A has at most one B (notated as `0..1`)
-1. A has exactly one B (1)
+1. A has exactly one B (notated as `1`)
-1. A has at least one B (1..N)
+1. A has at least one B (notated as `1..N`)
-1. A has 0 to many B (0..N)
+1. A has 0 to many B (notated as `0..N`)

 There are 4 cases.
 There are also 4 cases in the reverse direction from B to A. This means there are 16 possible kinds of bidirectional relationship.